 Following a spike in outpatient respiratory consultations in early March 2020, general practitioner visits have generally remained below projected levels across South African provinces and age groups until mid-May 2021, reflecting the impact of the lockdown and potential increased usage of telemedicine.
 General practitioner visits peaked in late June/early July 2021 in all provinces and age groups.
-In recent weeks, respiratory and COVID-19 consultations have decreased in all age groups and in all provinces excluding Northern Cape where levels have increased.
+In recent weeks, respiratory and COVID-19 general practitioner consultations have increased in children <20 years and in Northern Cape.